epi2me-labs/modbam2bed/README.md

  * N<sub>mod</sub> - modified base count.
- * N<sub>filt</sub> - count of bases where read does not contain a substitution or deletion with respect to the reference, but the modification status is ambiguous: these bases where filtered from the calculation of the modification frequency.
+ * N<sub>filt</sub> - count of bases where read does not contain a substitution or deletion with respect to the reference, but the modification status is ambiguous: these bases were filtered from the calculation of the modification frequency.
  * N<sub>sub</sub> - count of reads with a substitution with respect to the reference.
  * N<sub>del</sub> - count of reads with a deletion with respect to the reference.